ChainSafe/lodestar/docs/pages/faqs.md

 Lodestar relies on [corepack](https://nodejs.org/api/corepack.html) and associated `packageManager` value to manage its package manager version.

-Make sure `corepack` is correctly enabled if you envounter some package manager related issues:
+Make sure `corepack` is correctly enabled if you encounter some package manager related issues:

 ```bash
 corepack enable